chaoss/wg-evolution/focus-areas/code-development-activity/change-request-commits.md

-### This metric is a release candidate To comment on this metric please see issue # [435](https://github.com/chaoss/wg-evolution/issues/435).
-Following a comment period, this metric will be included in the next regular release.

 # Change Request Commits

 Question: How many [code change commits](https://chaoss.community/metric-code-change-commits/)  are included in a  [change request](https://chaoss.community/metric-change-requests/)?

 Synonyms: Pull Request Commits, Merge Request Commits

 ## Description
 This metric enumerates each code change commit associated by a git platform with a change request, and lists the [contributors](https://chaoss.community/metric-contributors/) who made each commit, and any references to parent commits embedded within it.